-The land use impacts from Gondola Alternative B would be the same as with Gondola Alternative A except for the impacts from adding 0.75 mile to the gondola alignment (see Figure 3.4-7 through Figure 3.4-10 above).
-The land use impacts of the additional 0.75 mile are discussed in this section.
+The land use impacts from Gondola Alternative B would be the same as with Gondola Alternative A except for the impacts from adding 0.75 mile to the gondola alignment and associated base station and access roads at La Caille (see Figure 3.4-7 through Figure 3.4-10 above).
+The land use impacts of the additional 0.75 mile and associated base station are discussed in this section.
 The 0.75 mile of additional gondola alignment would parallel the southwest side of S.R.
 210 and would overlap currently vacant land that has no residences, businesses, or other structures.

-The 0.75 mile of additional gondola alignment would result in surface disturbance on about 29 acres of private lands and about 1 acre of NFS lands, all within the boundary of Cottonwood Heights.
-The 29 acres of private lands consist of the residential, foothill residential/recreational, and forestry and recreation zoning classifications.
+The 0.75 mile of additional gondola alignment and base station would result in surface disturbance on about 32 acres of private lands and about 1 acre of NFS lands, all within the boundary of Cottonwood Heights.
+The 32 acres of private lands consist of the residential, foothill residential/recreational, and forestry and recreation zoning classifications.
 The area underneath the gondola line (which would remain undisturbed) would include about 7 acres of private land and about 2 acres of NFS lands.
 The 7 acres of private land would include the residential and forestry and recreation zoning classifications.

-The NFS lands affected by surface disturbance from the 0.75 mile of additional gondola alignment would consist of less than 1 acre of watershed emphasis (MP 3.1W).
-The gondola line would overlap about 3 acres of watershed management prescription (MP 3.1W).
+The NFS lands affected by surface disturbance from the 0.75 mile of additional gondola alignment would consist of less than 1 acre of watershed emphasis management prescription (MP 3.1W).
+The gondola line would overlap about 3 acres of watershed emphasis management prescription (MP 3.1W).

-UDOT would need to acquire the private lands affected by the gondola towers, station, and other proposed surface disturbance through purchase and would need to obtain permission from the private landowners for the easement underneath the gondola lines.
-Either FHWA would need to appropriate NFS lands for transfer to UDOT (typically in the form of a highway easement deed) under the authority of 23 USC Section 317 or UDOT would need to obtain an easement or other special-use authorization from the Forest Service.
-If NFS lands are appropriated, then the Forest Plan and its watershed emphasis management prescriptions (MP 3.1W) would no longer apply to NFS lands.
-However, with the appropriation the USDA FS may potentially need to amend the Forest Plan.
-If the lands are not appropriated by FHWA and the USDA Forest Service authorizes the action through issuance of an easement or other special-use authorization to UDOT, the Forest Plan and its watershed emphasis management prescription (MP 3.1W) would still apply.
-Because a gondola system is not considered a motor vehicle travelway, it would be consistent with the watershed emphasis management prescription's (MP 3.1W) prohibition of new road construction, and a Forest Plan amendment would not be needed (see Chapter 28, U.S. Department of Agriculture Forest Service Land Use Plan Amendments).
+UDOT would need to acquire the private lands affected by the gondola towers, station, and other proposed surface disturbance through purchase and would need to obtain an easement (likely an aerial easement) from the private land owner for the gondola lines.
+The USDA Forest Service has stated that, regardless whether the property rights for the gondola on NFS lands are obtained through a Section 317 appropriation or a special-use authorization, the Forest Plan would need to be amended if the gondola system would be inconsistent with the plan's management prescriptions.
+The applicable management prescriptions are the watershed emphasis (MP 3.1W) and developed recreation areas (MP 4.5) management prescriptions.
+Because the gondola system is not considered a motor vehicle travelway, it would be consistent with the watershed emphasis management prescription, and a Forest Plan amendment would not likely be required (see Chapter 28, U.S. Department of Agriculture Forest Service Land Use Plan Amendments).